 As members, my family has spent a tremendous amount of time at both the San Diego Zoo Safari Park and its sister location, the San Diego Zoo.
 The camping tents on a hill near the lions at the Safari Park piqued my curiosity during one visit.
-I learned the tents house Roar and Snore sleepovers.
+I learned that the tents house Roar and Snore sleepovers.

 Since I was leaving my husband and baby boy at home, I invited my friend, Vessa, and her son, Tanner (age 4), to join us.
 The four of us checked-in during the late afternoon.
 We made our way to our assigned tents to explore our temporary digs.
 Each family got its own tent cabin, which slept up to four.
 Karissa and I had plenty of room to spread out, with our friends housed just next door.
-We unrolled our sleeping bags (purchased especially for this excursion) and donned the blue Roar & Snore t-shirts provided as part of the package.
+We unrolled our sleeping bags (purchased especially for this excursion) and donned the blue Roar and Snore t-shirts provided as part of the package.

 After the animal walks, we reassembled to enjoy s’mores, popcorn, and hot cocoa or coffee.
 There were also grown-up beverages available for purchase.
 Vessa and I each enjoyed a cup of wine to take the edge off the whining that surrounded us.
 Most of the children were in the midst of major meltdowns by now because it was already later than 8 pm, past most of their bedtimes.

-After the sun descended, it was campfire time.
+When the sun descended, it was campfire time.
 From the jubilant looks of it, this was the highlight of the event for most of the kids!
 The children donned their painted paper vests and paraded around a giant fire pit.
 Zoo workers stood guard around the fire for safety’s sake.
 Upbeat music played while the children were instructed to act like monkeys, elephants, snakes and more.
 They hopped, slithered, tooted, and growled in joyous, cacophonous circles.

-Time to Snore
+Time to snore

 Finally, it was bedtime.
-We got into our jammies and lined up to use the group bathrooms to ready for bed.
+We got into our jammies and lined up to use the group bathrooms to get ready for bed.
 Showers were available and some folks even used those.
 Toys, besides a favorite lovey, were not allowed but we did bring some children’s books to read.
 Karissa and Tanner took turns traipsing back and forth between the tents to say goodnight over and again.
 An orchestra of chirping crickets and croaking frogs lulled Karissa and me to sleep around 10:30 pm – after very long night for a little kid (and her mama!).

-Here Comes the Sun
+Here comes the sun

-The first official wake-up call sounded at 6:00 am and breakfast was served an hour later.
+The first official wake-up call sounded at 6 am and breakfast was served an hour later.
 The breakfast buffet consisted of pancakes, sausages (and veggie sausages), scrambled eggs, and various breakfast beverages.
 Beware that coffee was served from the same large container as was fruit punch the night before.
 My daughter thought she was getting a cup of punch but instead burned her fingers with hot coffee.